dcm4che/dcm4chee-arc-cs/docs/networking/config/exportRule.rst

     "
     .. _dicomDeviceName:

-    :ref:`Device Name <dicomDeviceName>`",string,"Specifies Device on which the Export Task shall be scheduled.
-If not specified, the Export Task is scheduled on the Device which received the objects.
-Attention: the specified Device must (also) have an Exporter with the specified ID configured!
+    :ref:`Exporter Device Name <dicomDeviceName>`",string,"Specifies Device on which the Export Task(s) shall be scheduled.
+If not specified, the Export Task(s) is/are scheduled on the Device which received the objects.
+Attention: the specified Device must (also) have Exporters with the specified IDs configured!

     (dicomDeviceName)"
     "